Celtic F.C. in European football: Records

-As of January 2020, Henrik Larsson is the all-time joint eleventh top goalscorer in European club football competitions with a total of 59 goals from his time at Feyenoord, Celtic, Barcelona, Manchester United and Helsingborgs IF.
+As of March 2025, Henrik Larsson is the all-time joint fourteenth top goalscorer in European club football competitions with a total of 59 goals from his time at Feyenoord, Celtic, Barcelona, Manchester United and Helsingborgs IF.

 Tommy Gemmell was the first British player to score in two different European Cup finals, scoring in 1967 against Inter Milan and then in 1970 against Feyenoord.

 In November 2012, Georgios Samaras became the first Celtic player to score in five consecutive away matches in European club competition.

 By competition

 While the Inter-Cities Fairs Cup is recognised as the predecessor to the UEFA Cup, it was not organised by UEFA.
 Consequently, UEFA do not consider clubs' records in the Fairs Cup to be part of their official European record.

 With regard to the above statistics, Celtic's 3–0 home win over Rapid Wien in 1984 was declared void and a replay ordered to take place, which Celtic lost 1–0.
 In 2011, Celtic played Sion over two legs, drawing 0–0 at home and losing 3–1 away.
 However, due to Sion fielding ineligible players, Celtic were awarded 3–0 wins by UEFA for each game.
 In 2014, Legia Warsaw fielded a suspended player in their 2–0 win over Celtic.
 UEFA again rescinded this result and awarded a 3–0 win to Celtic.
 In the above statistics, it is the result of the replayed game and the "walkover" results that are included, not the original scores/results.